Mountain Hardwear Canyon Long Sleeve Review

-The Canyon features a normal fit, looser and more relaxed than what you may expect from a regular button-up shirt, though it is more form-fitting through the chest than many other traditional options.
+The Canyon features a normal fit that is looser and more relaxed than what you may expect from a regular button-up shirt, though it is more form-fitting through the chest than many other traditional options.
 Both sleeve and hem length are similar to other button-up shirts we've tested as well.

 The sleeves themselves may be easily rolled up above the elbow and kept in place with simple tabs.
 The internal tabs that secure the rolled sleeves in place are extra long, allowing for the folds to hang below the elbow, and they can be adjusted easily with one hand.

-The collar extension on the Canyon is nicely executed, and there's no annoying choke-hold when buttoned fully in front.
-The mesh interior of the pockets are soft and unnoticeable when empty, but you'll be made pretty aware of anything inside them beyond a passport, which can fit inside snugly after a bit of fidgeting.
-The Canyon features flat, invisible stitch lines throughout, which Mountain Hardware defines as, "Smart Seams."
+The collar extension on the Canyon is nicely executed, and there's no annoying chokehold when buttoned fully in front.
+The mesh interior of the pockets is soft and unnoticeable when empty, but you'll be made pretty aware of anything inside them beyond a passport, which can fit inside snugly after a bit of fidgeting.
+The Canyon features flat, invisible stitch lines throughout, which Mountain Hardwear defines as "Smart Seams."

-When buttoned, the cuffs can extend past the wrist, and when unbuttoned can travel as far as the knuckles.
-The doubled over sun collar can be extended to help protect the back of the neck, or tucked back into place, and hidden from view.
+When buttoned, the cuffs can extend past the wrist, and when unbuttoned, can travel as far as the knuckles.
+The doubled-over sun collar can be extended to help protect the back of the neck, or tucked back into place, and hidden from view.
 The shirt's seam length is longer than a usual button-down shirt, helping to protect the belly and lower back.
-Unlike the hooded sun shirts we've tested, you'll want to pair a button-up shirt, like the Canyon, with a generous hat, and perhaps an additional neck gaiter, and sun gloves for maximum sun protection.
+Unlike the hooded sun shirts we've tested, you'll want to pair a button-up shirt, like the Canyon, with a generous hat, perhaps an additional neck gaiter, and sun gloves for maximum sun protection.

 Perhaps the most noticeable issue with breathability is the prolonged scent from our fire smoke test.
 The stench of fire smoke isn't an easy thing to eradicate (the exact point of our test), but it lingered on the Canyon even after a wash and air dry — which is noteworthy.
 Outside of this pretty tough test, the Canyon remains an otherwise light and comfortable option in most scenarios.
 Stench the next day from a hard hike was also noticeable, as there is no antimicrobial treatment of the fabric itself.